-Over the last 80 years the average life expectancy has increased dramatically due to advancements in medical technology.
+Over the last 80 years, the average life expectancy has increased dramatically due to advancements in medical technology.
 By 2030 the last of the Baby Boomers will turn 65 and older individuals will account for 20% of our population.
-This is great, but also presents other problems for us to deal with as we age.
-We’ll be looking specifically at oral health concerns for older individuals as well as providing some tips for how to improve oral health for this population.
+This is great but also presents other problems for us to deal with as we age.
+We’ll be looking specifically at oral health concerns for older individuals as well as providing some oral care tips for this population.

 As we age our risk for dementia and other cognitive conditions increases.
-With progression of dementia oral care eventually falls upon the caretaker.
-It’s important as a caregiver to know how best to care for a patient’s oral health when they can no longer understand or do it themselves.
+With the progression of dementia oral care eventually falls upon the caretaker.
+A caregiver needs to know how best to care for a patient’s oral health when they can no longer understand or do it themselves.
 Here is a great guide from Tooth Wisdom about the step-by-step process of caring for another’s teeth.
-As a caregiver, never hesitate to call your patients dentist, we are happy to assist you!
+As a caregiver, never hesitate to call your patient’s dentist, we are happy to assist you!

 We cannot prevent aging but we can prepare ourselves to deal with the changes that come with it.
 If you have any questions about any of the problems or recommendations that we discussed, please don’t delay in asking, we are always here.
 If you have noticed any of these problems or limitations, please let us know so we can best assist you with your oral home care.
-If you are a caregiver, we want to advocate for our mutual patients oral health by giving you usable solutions at home.
+If you are a caregiver, we want to advocate for our mutual patient’s oral health by giving you usable oral care tips at home.